MCRXIII/Retro-Future-Smart-Home/README.md

 I aspire for individuals in their twilight years—even when facing declining health or memory loss—to live with dignity.
 This pursuit is fundamentally detached from economic trends; it represents my most primal and essential motivation.

 Thus, designing an age-friendly smart home system is imperative.
-Its foundational principles are “low learning curve, robust design, and core open-source.”
+Its foundational principles are “low learning curve, robustness, and core open-source.”
 It must achieve:

 ### Design Principle 1: Instinctive Interaction